vespakoen/docs/start/views.md

 Since the **of** method returns an instance of the **View** class, you may use any of the View class methods:

-	return View::of_home()->bind('email', $email);
+	return View::of_home()->with('email', $email);

 Using named views makes templating a breeze:

-	return View::of_layout()->bind('content', $content);
+	return View::of_layout()->with('content', $content);

 <a name="composers"></a>
 ## View Composers

 View composers will free you from repetitive, brittle code, and help keep your application beautiful and maintainable.
 All view composers are defined in the **application/composers.php** file.
 Each time a view is created, its composer will be called.
 The composer can bind data to the view, register its assets, or even gather common data needed for the view.
-When the composer is finished working with the view, it should return the view instance.
 Here's an example composer:

 	return array(